patagonaa/solar-system/README.md

 ![View from the outside, the orange 3D printed part fits perfectly into the Eurobox handle](img/05_inverter_box/air-duct-3.jpg)

 ## PSU
 To be able to limit the AC power input (for charging the batteries with a small generator) a Huawei R4830 PSU has been added to the inverter box as well.

-See the Mastodon thread and separate [Github Repo](https://github.com/patagonaa/huawei-r48xx) as well.
+See my [Documentation](https://github.com/patagonaa/huawei-r48xx) and [ESPHome component](https://github.com/patagonaa/esphome-huawei-r4850) for more info about these PSUs.

 For this, a second level has been added to the inverter box to hold the PSU, the necessary power distribution blocks and circuit breaker and some additional unrelated hardware (auxilary power circuit breaker, ESP32 board)